rescript-react-native/rescript-react-native/RNTester/README.md

 Start an Android emulator ([Genymotion](https://www.genymotion.com) is recommended).

-- Open a new tab in your terminal and start the bucklescript watcher with `npm run watch`
 - `./gradlew :RNTester:android:app:installDebug`
 `
 _Note: Building for the first time can take a while._